Austria's supreme court orders Amazon to pay copying levy

 The spokesman said the agency was prepared to have to wait several more years before they receive payments from Amazon.

 Major electronics makers argue that technology changes such as the growth of streaming media and video music services make the Austrian laws tied to storing media on local devices outdated and they long have called for such up-front levies to be eliminated.
-(Additional reporting by Eric Auchard)
+(Reporting by Kirsti Knolle; Additional reporting by Eric Auchard; Editing by Elaine Hardcastle)